Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 Contents
 ========

-This document covers the migration from these opflow sub-modules:
+This document covers the migration from these opflow submodules:

 **Operators**